almachelouche/middleman/content/email/PH/welcome_first/005/Ranger.md

 color='''slatescreen'''

-  title = '''Premium Extended Warranty''' copy = '''With quality service and genuine parts, a Premium Extended Warranty is the best choice for owners, like you, who want to go the distance with their vehicle.<br /><br />Warranties are available for up to 5 years, and save you money on servicing.
+  title = '''Premium Extended Warranty''' copy = '''With quality service and genuine parts, a Premium Extended Warranty<sup>2</sup> is the best choice for owners, like you, who want to go the distance with their vehicle.<br /><br />Warranties are available for up to 5 years, and save you money on servicing.
 They may also be fully transferrable to the next vehicle owner, helping improve re-sale value.''' cta1_text = '''GET COVERED''' cta1_url = '''https://www.ford.com.ph/owner/warranties/''' cta1_link_name = '''extended_warranty'''